 Over the years RF has worked on relationships in many contexts.
 Our current main areas of activity are around the following projects.

-Relationships Foundation is working with Relational Research (formerly Relationships Global) to develop a Relational Schools Project.
+Relationships Foundation is now fully responsible for Relational Schools, which was begun as a joint project with Relational Research.
 The Institute of Public Policy Research (IPPR) has argued that ‘the focus on delivering measurable outcomes has neglected the importance of human relationships’ and that it ‘risks reducing the complexity and texture of human experience to a simple number, leading to policies and services that do not address the core of a problem’.
-This project is seeking to work in schools from a number of countries, including the UK, to:
+Relational Schools is now working in schools from a number of countries, including the UK, to:

 - Define the template for a relational secondary school in terms of organisation, curriculum and practice.

 - Explore a new methodology for evaluating the quality of relationships amongst stakeholders in secondary schools and to gain initial lessons for building those key relationships.

 - Explore the means by which relational practice can be fostered in schools.